 Encompassing trains, buses, light rail, and ferries, Sydney’s public transportation system offers a reliable and cost-effective way to get around the city.
 It’s gotten easier and cheaper to ride thanks to the Opal card, a reloadable smartcard that offers discounted fares and can be used on all modes of transit.

 McKinsey & Company ranked Sydney in the top five cities for public transit affordability based on the local cost of living—and you can’t beat the ferry rides for fresh air and city views.

 Where to stay: The colorful luxury suites at the ADGE Apartment Hotel are located in the Surry Hills district, within walking distance of Central Station.

-Check Prices for ADGE Apartment Hotel in Sydney
+Check Prices for ADGE Apartments in Sydney

 As you’d expect in a country with a reputation for cleanliness and efficiency, Zurich’s public transportation network—which includes trains, buses, and trams—is top-notch.
 Within the city, you’re rarely more than 300 meters from the nearest bus or tram stop, which may explain why 40 percent of all trips in Zurich are made using public transportation, according to a recent Greenpeace study.
 And the cost is quite affordable by Swiss standards.

 A Zurich Card entitles visitors to unlimited travel on all public transportation in the region, as well as free or reduced admission to dozens of area museums, for either 24 or 72 hours.
 Day passes solely for public transit are also available.